bbc/newslabs-docs/docs/Juicer-2.md

 Parameters can be provided in the query string.

-Note: arguments must be **URL-encoded**.
+Note: arguments must be [URL encoded](https://en.wikipedia.org/wiki/Query_string#URL_encoding).
 For example, the url `"http://dbpedia.org/page/Barack_Obama"` must be encoded as `"http%3A%2F%2Fdbpedia.org%2Fresource%2FBarack_Obama"`

 Available parameters: